Potential-Luttuce/michaBella/README.md

  - Created Bash & Python scripts to guide me through a simple git status, git add, git commit, and

  > HomePage
+ - How to get popup to populate once per browser / window? (wont popup again unless browser / tab is closed and site opened again) will not popup if popup has laready ogne off during 'instance' of tab being open..?
  - Make Robot Image Popup slowley after Yes is selected from alert
  - Really focus on github.io link